top of page

 hull strawberries

-The first step is to wash and hull 3 pounds of strawberries.
+The first step is to wash and hull 3 pounds of strawberries with a strawberry huller or a paring knife.

 mix in sugar and allow to rest

-Next, we will place them in a saucepot and mix the strawberries with 5 cups of sugar.
+Next, I will place them in a large pot and mix the strawberries with 5 cups of sugar.
 Cover with a lid and set it in a cool place.
 Allow the fruit to sit with the sugar for 3-4 hours.
 Add 1/2 teaspoon of butter to reduce foaming.
 (Optional)

 cook to gelling point